lschoe/mpyc/docs/install.rst

 =================

 MPyC runs on Windows/Mac/Linux platforms supporting Python 3.8+.
-There are no dependencies on other Python packages.
+There are no hard dependencies on other Python packages.

 If you first want to try MPyC online, click
 `launch binder <https://mybinder.org/v2/gh/lschoe/mpyc/master>`_ to run MPyC and the demos